biggaji/tumblr_clone/README.md

 # tumblr_clone
-A clone of the tumbrl homepage
+A clone of the tumbrl web application